mujtabasaqib19/Data-Engineering-Project-with-Airflow-PostgreSQL-and-Power-BI/README.md

-Here’s a **professional GitHub README** you can use for this project:

----

 # 📊 Data Engineering Project with Airflow, PostgreSQL, and Power BI

 This project demonstrates a complete **ETL (Extract, Transform, Load)** pipeline using **Apache Airflow**, **PostgreSQL**, and **Power BI** for dashboard creation and visualization.